HAFEEZ-SHAIK-POLICHARLA/E-PRICER4/README.md

 This project is a Python-based scraper that gathers product data from three major e-commerce websites: **Otto**, **Amazon**, and **eBay**.
 The user can define filters (such as price range and keywords), and the program returns a CSV file with relevant product names, prices, and URLs.
+This program uses Selenium with Chrome.
+Please make sure Google Chrome is installed on your system.

 ## How it works